It seems you are offline. Please check your connection and try again.

 An account you log into often

-For a service you open every day in Linz or anywhere, keep a stable line you control rather than a temporary one.
+For a service you open every day in Linz or anywhere, keep a stable number you control rather than a temporary one.

 Free vs private vs burner, side by side